 (10) Meet new friends

 Hot yoga is so popular now in the western world that classes are generally full with like-minded people.
 After a class it is not uncommon for people to gather for juices and discuss their practice and life in general.
 Who knows you could make some new friends.

 In summary, the benefits of hot yoga will go towards keeping a lean, trim body and feeling good from the inside out.
-You should feel an added sense of productivity, determination, focus and balance and regular practice will keep you in touch with looking after yourself.
+You should feel an added sense of productivity, determination, focus and balance.
+Regular practice will keep you in touch with looking after yourself.